by Madeline Bocaro ©

 Yoshiko was kept by a succession of rich and powerful ‘protectors’.
-For her success in the Pu Yi operation, her spymasters appointed her commander of her own Japanese army to fight against the Chinese in Manchukuo.
+For her success in the Pu Yi operation, her associate spies appointed her commander of her own Japanese army to fight against the Chinese in Manchukuo.
 She adored in this role, and wore the full dress uniform of a Japanese officer.
 Her soldiers addressed her as General Chin.
-Yoshiko lived in mansions, partying every night with the elite and powerful in Chinese high society, and she was one of them.
+Yoshiko lived in mansions, partying every night with the elite and powerful in Chinese high society – and she was one of them.

 To divert her political antics, one of her powerful ‘protectors’ set her up as owner of a Chinese restaurant in occupied Tianjin, which became a watering hole for the elite.

 By 1940 Yoshiko Kawashima was considered out of control and dangerous.
-Her notoriety and critical tone created political tension, and she was now a liability amongst the same people of power who had valued her intelligence and used her as a spy, and as a lover.
+Her notoriety and critical tone created political tension.
+She was now a liability amongst the same people of power who had valued her intelligence and used her as a spy and as a lover.
 Several of her ex-lovers were on assignment to kill her, but none of them could follow through.